What does Psalm 121 mean for us today?

-A few days after our return to Italy from our first furlough.
-I was in the apartment of an Italian woman.
+A few days after our return to Italy from our first home assignment year, I was in the apartment of an Italian woman.
 There, over a cup of espresso in her small, high-ceilinged kitchen, our conversation turned to spiritual matters.
-She is not a born-again Christian, although her daughter and son-in-law were converted 15 years ago.
+She is not a born-again Christian, although her daughter and son-in-law had been converted 15 years previously.

 "I believe in fate," she suddenly said to me.
 "Whatever is going to happen to you is going to happen."